tttp/civi-charlatan/README.md

 - Generate more relationships between individuals (happily distribute love and marry our imaginary friends)
 - shared addresses
 - households

-Extend to generate other entities (events, participants, activities, contributions, members...)
+- Extend to generate other entities (events, participants, activities, contributions, members...)

-Put a limit on the maximum of parallel requests?
+- Put a limit on the maximum of parallel requests?
 Works fine enough on nginx.

-If there is a need, I could add a webinterface instead of config files
+If there is a need, I could add a webinterface instead of config files (fill an issue)

+And more importantly, thanking all the fantastic contributors that are going to pull request with the above mentionned improvements, or something completely different.
+Yes, I mean you.